o3de/o3de.org/content/docs/userguide/ai/scripting/mbt-nodes-cryaction.md

 ---
-description: ' See the following &cryaction; nodes in &ALYlong;. '
+description: ' See the following CryAction nodes in Amazon Lumberyard. '
-title: '&cryaction; Nodes'
+title: 'CryAction Nodes'
 ---
 # CryAction Nodes {#ai-scripting-mbt-nodes-cryaction}